 LECTURES: Lectures will be asynchronous, meaning that they are recorded in advance.
 All lectures will be available as Zoom recordings posted to Canvas.
-Attendance during the regularly scheduled lectures is NOT mandatory, except for days when exams/quizzes are administered.
-Dr. Huffaker will be present on Zoom for live office hours/lecture review each Tuesday/Thursday during the scheduled lecture time.
+Attendance during the regularly scheduled lectures is NOT mandatory, except for days when exams are administered.
+Dr. Schmelz will be present on Zoom for live discussions /lecture review each Tuesday/Thursday during the scheduled lecture time.

 ZOOM TRAINING: We will all be using Zoom a lot this quarter.
-For those who could use assistance understanding how to connect to and use Zoom, here are some helpful sites: https://aah.ucsd.edu/content-tutoring/zoom.html https://support.zoom.us/hc/en-us/categories/200101697-Getting-Started
+For those who could use assistance understanding how to connect to and use Zoom, here are some helpful sites:

-FACILITATING INTERACTION WITH INSTRUCTORS: While we're all disappointed not to be able to spend the quarter together, the instructor and instructional assistants are working very hard to ensure you leave the class with the same general knowledge and opportunity for interpersonal interactions.
+FACILITATING INTERACTION WITH INSTRUCTORS: While we're all disappointed not to be able to spend the quarter together, the instructor and instructional assistants (IAs) are working very hard to ensure you leave the class with the same knowledge and ample opportunities for interpersonal interactions.
 Although lectures will be pre-recorded to accommodate students in different time zones, or managing additional responsibilities, we are still committed to in-person interactions, so attend office hours.
+These are at the normal scheduled lecture times, so hope is that many students will not have large number of unrelated concurrent conflicts with the schedule.
 We're looking forward to working with you this quarter and helping you do your best!